sophiayeung/machine-learning-for-stock-prediction-using-momentum-strategy/README.md

 ## Summary

 Forecasting stock prices are challenging in finance due to the inherent noise in stock price movements and the non-linear relationship between past performance and future stock prices.
 This paper aims to compare various state-of-the-art neural network models, including Long Short-Term Memory (LSTM), Temporal Convolutional Network (TCN), and transformers, for stock price prediction using the momentum strategy.
 The momentum strategy involves buying stocks that have recently outperformed their peers and short-selling stocks that have underperformed.
 Through comparative analysis across two distinct markets (S&P500 for US market and DAX for Germany), this study evaluates the effectiveness of different neural network models in forecasting future stock prices using time series data.

 Our study shows all models achieve similar performance by evaluating model accuracy.
 Moreover, our study validates the effectiveness of the momentum strategy, particularly 130-30 trading strategy, in achieving significant returns in stock prediction tasks which outperform the market portfolios.

+The GitHub repository contains the experimental part of the thesis.

 **Keywords**: neural network, Long Short-Term Memory (LSTM), Temporal Convolutional Network (TCN), transformers, time series stock prediction, momentum strategy (give at least 5 keywords / phrases).